Block-transitive algebraic geometry codes attaining the Tsfasman-Vladut-Zink bound: Good block-transitive codes from class field towers

 \begin{exam} For instance, if $q$ is odd there are families of asymptotically good $4$-block transitive codes over $\ff_{3^5}$.
-We give a table with the first values for $u$ and $q$ such that there are good families of $2u$-block transitive codes over $\ff_q$, for the first prime characteristics, we give also the first prime field for which these codes exists.
+We give a table with the first values for $u$ and $q$ such that there are good families of $2u$-block transitive codes over $\ff_q$, for the first prime characteristics, we give also the first prime field for whichthe above construction works.